TomWBush/TabNav/README.md

 # TabNav
-An extension that allows you to quickly search through your current active tabs.
+An extension that allows you to quickly navigate and manage your current active tabs.

 ## Features:
 • Search and filter tabs.